 Trips worth making from Puebla

-The countryside around Puebla is one of its best assets, and a couple of these are genuinely worth a half or full day.
+The countryside around Puebla is one of its best assets, and a couple of these are genuinely worth building a day around.
+Ordered by value.

 Cholula — 15 to 20 minutes